stand-art/jaxn/README.md

 ## Introduction

-JAXN (pronounced "Jackson") is a standard for relaxed [JSON](https://tools.ietf.org/html/rfc7159).
+JAXN (pronounced "Jackson") is a standard for "relaxed [JSON](https://tools.ietf.org/html/rfc7159)".
 It targets humans writing JSON files manually (for example in configuration files), as well as providing a small set of extensions to improve the expressiveness and interoperability of JSON.

 **JAXN IS CURRENTLY WORK-IN-PROGRESS**

-Until we publish version 1.0 of JAXN, everything is work-in-progress.
+Until we publish version 1.0 of JAXN, everything is considered work-in-progress.
 We appreciate ideas, feedback, criticsm and input from others.
 Feel free to open an issue or write to [`jaxn@icemx.net`](mailto:jaxn@icemx.net).

 ## Goals